amorscher/tdd-example.csharp/README.md

 1. The method can take up to two number separated by commas and will return their sum as a result.
 So the inputs can be: "","0", "1,2".

-2. For an empty string it will return 0.
+1. For an empty string it will return 0.

-3. Method will return their sum of numbers

-4. Allow the add method to handle an unknown number of arguments
+1. Allow the add method to handle an unknown number of arguments

-5. Allow the add method to handle newlines as separators, instead of comas
+1. Allow the add method to handle newlines as separators, instead of comas

     - “1,2\n3” should return “6”
     - “2,\n3” is invalid, but no need to clarify it with the program

-6. Allow the add method to handle different delimiters
+1. Allow the add method to handle different delimiters

     - To change the delimiter, the beginning of the input will contain a separate line that looks like this:
       > //[delimiter]\n[numbers]